 Who benefits from reconstructive surgery in a resource poor country?

-Disability in a poor country means destitution and marginalisation, perhaps even total exclusion from society, starvation and death.
+Disability in a resource poor country means destitution and marginalisation, perhaps even total exclusion from society, starvation and death.

 Being given the opportunity to receive reconstructive surgery means that: